PEP ### - Wheel Variants - extending platform awareness¶

 x86_64 :: avx512_bf16 :: on

-Variant Namespace: identifies the provider plugin and must be unique within the plugin set used by a single package version.
+Variant Namespace: identifies the provider and must be unique within the provider set used by a single package version.

 Variant Feature Name: Names a specific “characteristic” within the namespace.